ImmortaL-jsdev/react-learn-app/README.md

 # 💫 About Me:
 I am a beginner frontend developer, 16 years old, from Russia.
-I have a strong foundation in HTML, CSS, and JavaScript, and I have experience with CSS preprocessors, React, and Redux.
+I have a strong foundation in HTML, CSS, and JavaScript, and I have experience with SCSS preprocessors, React, and Redux.
 I am passionate about creating beautiful and user-friendly websites and eager to continue improving my skills by working on exciting projects in the future.

 # 💻 Tech Stack: